 This has to be one of the most surreal places I have ever visited in Italy.
 The “Sacred Grove” (now more commonly called the Monster Garden) is located just below the town of Bomarzo.
 Built in the 17th century, it was completely overgrown in the 19th and 20th century until a series of visitors (including Salvador Dali) brought attention back to this Mannerist style sculpture garden.

 As you walk down curving shaded lanes, the faces of mystical creatures and elemental forces emerge from the foliage in surprising ways.
 It’s a garden that asks you to go exploring or you might miss something.
-The figures were often carved from gigantic local boulders which only adds to a feeling that they have always been there.
+The figures were often carved from gigantic local boulders which only adds to the feeling that they have always been there, an elemental part of the landscape.

-You find pagan gods and historical figures, elephants, titans crushing the bones of their foes, sphinxes, and women with serpent tails like mermaids, a pegasus, gigantic tortoise and serpent.
+You’ll find pagan gods and historical figures, elephants, titans crushing the bones of their foes, sphinxes, and women with serpent tails like mermaids, a pegasus, and a gigantic tortoise.
 There is the tilted house that makes you dizzy as soon as you enter, your center of balance thrown off by its slanting floor..

-There’s the Orc’s head with gaping mouth inscribed with “Ogni Pensiero Vola” (All thoughts fly) in which visitors could enter and seat themselves around a table for the unsettling experience of eating while themselves being eaten.
+There’s the Orc’s head with gaping mouth inscribed with “Ogni Pensiero Vola” (All thoughts fly) in which visitors could enter and seat themselves around a table for the unsettling experience of eating while being eaten themselves by the great stone head.

 The tale has it that Pier Francesco Orsini commissioned the garden to cope with the death of his wife Giulia Farnese (granddaughter of the famous Giulia Farnese who became mistress to Pope Alexander VI, Rodrigo Borgia).